rayescmata/react-input-select/README.md

 # react-input-select

   The React-input-select component is, to say the least, the love child of the select and input elements.

+  It's a simple attempt at making a select list but with more customizability and custom event handling.

   And a work in progress.

-  It's

 ## Installation